What is Plaque Psoriasis?

-Plaque psoriasis can appear in a wide range of forms.
+It can appear in a wide range of forms.
 You’ve got large plaque psoriasis, small plaque psoriasis, linear psoriasis, elephantine psoriasis, plus plenty more.
-The most common types, however, are small and large plaque psoriasis.
+The most common types, however, are small and large plaque psoriasis:

-- Small plaque psoriasis is, as the name would suggest, a lot smaller in size, with plaques being a lot thinner and also anywhere from only a few millimetres in size, as opposed to the 10cm-plus sizing of large plaque psoriasis.
-It’s also considered milder than other types of psoriasis, as it’s generally finer, and the colour is less intense.
+- Small plaque psoriasis is, as the name would suggest, a lot smaller in size, with plaques being a lot thinner and also anywhere from only a few millimeters in size, as opposed to the 10 centimeters-plus sizing of large plaque psoriasis.
+It’s also considered milder than other types of psoriasis, as it is generally finer, and the color is less intense.

 Where Will It Appear?

-Often plaque psoriasis will appear on your body in places like your elbows, your knees, or your back.
-These lesions aren’t picky though — they may appear anywhere on your body.
-It’s also quite common for plaque psoriasis to appear on your scalp, and even your upper body, palms, and feet.
+Often, plaque psoriasis will appear on your body in places like your elbows, your knees, or your back.
+These lesions are not picky though — they may appear anywhere on your body.
+It’s also quite common for plaque psoriasis to appear on your scalp, and even your upper body, palms and feet.

-If you know of the areas on your body that you mainly get psoriasis, I’d definitely advocate for this preventative measure.
+If you know of the areas on your body that you mainly get psoriasis, I would definitely advocate for this preventative measure.

 Why Do People Get It?

-The reasons behind why people get psoriasis isn’t an easy diagnosis.
+The reasons behind why people get psoriasis is not an easy diagnosis.